albertocottica/toolkit-micro-site-template/README.md

 If you decide not to display the contributors page in your side menu, you can exclude it by adding `Team.md` to the `excludes` list in your `_config.yml` file.

+## Tutorials
+To familiarize yourself with using the toolkit, from setting up your account to creating folders/files, pages, subtopics, reviewing changes, and publishing them to the live toolkit website, check out the [Tutorials section](./Tutorials/index) for a step-by-step guide.

 ## Customizing Configuration